Constitution and Bylaws of the

 - An affirmative vote of seventy-five percent (75%) of the Executive Board of the local chapter;

-- An affirmative vote of seventy-five percent (75%) of the local chapter present and voting at an official meeting of, or in a mailing to, the chapter’s general membership;
+- An affirmative vote of seventy-five percent (75%) of the local chapter present and voting on the nominee at an official meeting of, or in a mailing to, the chapter’s general membership;

 - An affirmative vote of seventy-five percent (75%) of the National Board present and voting at a National Board meeting.